 PRACTICE, PRACTICE, PRACTICE!

 These coiling and wicking tips are only to boost your confidence because, like in any other line of work, practice makes perfect.
-Don't be afraid to ruin a few inches of wire and don't feel bad if your coil turns out weird a couple of times.
+Don't be afraid to ruin a few inches of vaping wire and don't feel bad if your coil turns out weird a couple of times.
 Nobody was born an expert and this is a process which requires learning from your own mistakes.
 Practice and you'll be surprised with the quality of your builds in no time!
-However if you fail and feel like getting a device with prewicked and pre coiled atomizers we advise you to check out our highest rated box vapes of this year.
+However if you fail and feel like getting a device with prewicked and pre coiled atomizers we advise you to check out our highest rated box vapes.